dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/actor-reentrancy.md

 ## Enable Actor Reentrancy with Actor Configuration

-The actor that will be reentrant must provide the appropriate configuration to use reentrancy.
+The actor that will be reentrant must provide configuration to use reentrancy.
 This is done by the actor's endpoint for `GET /dapr/config`, similar to other actor configuration elements.
-Here is a snipet of an actor written in Golang providing the configuration:

-{{< tabs Go Dotnet Python JavaScript >}}
+{{< tabs Dotnet Java Python Go JavaScript >}}

 {{% codetab %}}

+Here is a snippet of an actor written in Golang providing the reentrancy configuration via the HTTP API.
+Reentrancy has not yet been included into the Go SDK.

 ```go
 type daprConfig struct {